 Women who take on leadership roles have the opportunity to increase their organisational, youth work and outdoor knowledge, and improve their skills by working in teams with other like-minded people.

-The adult volunteers who are responsible for the running of the Unit are called Leaders.
-They set the tone, generate the atmosphere and demonstrate the Guiding principles so that they become intrinsic for the girls.
+A Leader is an adult aged 18 or over.
+They set the tone, generate the atmosphere, plan and run the activities and demonstrate the Guiding principles so that they become intrinsic for the girls in the Unit.
 There is a support network of volunteers and staff available to help each volunteer on her leadership journey.

 Promise and Law for the Leader

 When you become a Leader you will learn about the significance of the Promise and Law in our programme.
-Our Leaders are expected to set a high standard and act as positive role models for the girls in the way they work together as a team, the way they wear our uniform and the pride they take in being a member of the Irish Girl Guides.
+Leaders are expected to set a high standard and act as positive role models for the girls in the way they work together as a team, the way they wear their uniform and the pride they take in being a member of Irish Girl Guides.

 When being enrolled as Leaders, the Promise made is the Guide Promise: